AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 However, despite more than a decade of investigation, no practical implementation has landed so far in production compilers.
 The topic has a reputation for being a "swamp" of complicated and hacky solutions.
-Although, the GHC proposal for "quick look impredicativity" above has a chance of being implemented, because although far from elegant, it is simple and practically sufficient.
+The GHC proposal for "quick look impredicativity" above has a chance of being implemented, because although far from elegant, it is simple and practically sufficient.